CarolynMcNabb/GBGABA_pilot_analysis/Relaxometry/README.md

 Carolyn McNabb 2021 - Find me at https://github.com/CarolynMcNabb</br>
 All analysis scripts are available [here](https://github.com/CarolynMcNabb/GBGABA_pilot_analysis/tree/main/Relaxometry)

 The first time you run these scripts, whether on the virtual machine (VM) or on MacOS, you will need to make the scripts executable.
-To do this, run the following command in the terminal, replacing [script_name] with the relavant script name and [path_to_script] with the relevant path to the directory where your scripts are kept.
+To do this, run the following command in the terminal, replacing `script_name` with the relavant script name and `path_to_script` with the relevant path to the directory where your scripts are kept.
 Note that this is likely to be a different path for the VM and MacOS.
 You only have to do this **ONCE** for each script.
 ```
 chmod u+x path_to_script/script_name
 ```

 Every time you log onto a terminal, you need to remind it where your scripts are (or you can modify your bash profile).
-Once again, replace [path_to_script] with your actual path.
-In the terminal, type:
+Once again, replace `path_to_script` with your actual path. <br/>
+In the Ubuntu terminal, type:
 ```
 PATH=$PATH:path_to_script
 export PATH
 ```

-#### *N.B.
-All the paths in the scripts are specific to my own directories - the paths for the VM should be able to be used without adjusting but the MacOS paths will obviously need to be changed to match your own before continuing.*
+**N.B.
+All the paths in the scripts are specific to my own directories - the paths for the VM should be able to be used without adjusting but the MacOS paths will obviously need to be changed to match your own before continuing.**

 ___

 ## 1.0.
 Prepare images
-Merge magntitude and phase images using FSL.
-In ubuntu terminal window, type:
+Merge magntitude and phase images using FSL. <br/>
+In NeuroDebian Ubuntu terminal window (or wherever FSL is installed), type:
 ```
 1.0_merge.sh
 ```